ComputationalAudioResearchLab/divr-benchmark/benchmark/divr_benchmark/tasks/v1/README.md

 ### 0. Sanity checking

 This stream is to do level 0 classification i.e. binary healthy vs pathological classificaiton.
-We have included this in this bencmark only because the test is present extensively in existing literature and can serve as a useful sanity check for experiments.
+We have included this in this benchmark only because the test is present extensively in existing literature and can serve as a useful sanity check for experiments.
 The train and validation set for this stream consists of all data from SVD, Voiced and Torgo and there are following four test sets:

-1. SVD - level 0 - /a/, /i/, /u/
+1. SVD - level 0 - /a/, /i/, /u/ (neutral single vowel vocalisation only)
 2. SVD - level 0 - connected speech
 3. Voiced - level 0 - /a/
 4. Torgo - level 0 - connected speech

 ### 1. Minimum and sufficient vocal task

 This stream aims to identify which vocal tasks we need patients to perform in order to get an acceptable level of recognition accuracy.
 We validate this at all levels of classification.
 Since out of the public datasets only SVD has multiple vocal tasks available this stream is limited to only using SVD.
-There are following 10 tasks that contain train, validation and test set respectively:
+There are following 14 tasks that contain train, validation and test set respectively:

-1. level 1 - /a/
+1. level 1 - /a/ (neutral single vowel vocalisation only)
+2. level 1 - /a/ (low-high-low)
-2. level 1 - /i/
+3. level 1 - /i/ (neutral single vowel vocalisation only)
+4. level 1 - /u/ (neutral single vowel vocalisation only)
-3. level 1 - /u/
+5. level 1 - /a/, /i/, /u/ (neutral single vowel vocalisation only)
-4. level 1 - /a/, /i/, /u/
+6. level 1 - /a/, /i/, /u/ (combined vocalisation)
-5. level 1 - connected speech
+7. level 1 - connected speech
+8. level 2 - /a/ (neutral single vowel vocalisation only)
-6. level 2 - /a/
+9. level 2 - /a/ (low-high-low)
-7. level 2 - /i/
+10. level 2 - /i/ (neutral single vowel vocalisation only)
+11. level 2 - /u/ (neutral single vowel vocalisation only)
-8. level 2 - /u/
+12. level 2 - /a/, /i/, /u/ (neutral single vowel vocalisation only)
-9. level 2 - /a/, /i/, /u/
+13. level 2 - /a/, /i/, /u/ (combined vocalisation)
-10. level 2 - connected speech
+14. level 2 - connected speech

 ### 2. Cross domain transfer